martiicodes/coding_notes/README.md

 # Coding Notes

-Materials from my "learn how to code" journey.
+Materials from my "learn how to code" journey...